Grade Level(s): 9

 English

-The English electives are all semester-long and do not satisfy the English graduation requirement.
+The English electives do not satisfy the English graduation requirement.

 Grade Level(s): 11, 12